Antoine de la Mothe Cadillac: Michilimackinac (1694–1696)

 Cadillac was appointed commander of all the stations of the Pays d'En-Haut (the upper countries).
 He left France at the peak of his career to take up his command of Fort de Buade or Michilimackinac, which controlled all fur trading between Missouri, Mississippi, the Great Lakes, and the Ohio valley.
 Cadillac gave his wife power of attorney to sign contracts and notarize documents in his absence.

 In 1695, Cadillac traveled to explore the area of the Great Lakes and to draw up charts.
 He had the idea of starting a fort in the straits between Lakes Erie and Huron to compete with the English.
-In Michilimackinac, he came into conflict with the Jesuit fathers, such as Étienne de Carheil, who accused him of supplying alcohol to the Indians.
+In Michilimackinac, he came into conflict with the Jesuit fathers, such as Étienne de Carheil, who accused him of supplying alcohol to the Native Americans.
 This was prohibited by a royal decree.

 In 1696, to mitigate the difficulties of fur trading, the king ordered the closing of all trading posts, including Michilimackinac.
 Cadillac returned to Montreal.
 In 1697, he was authorized to return to France to present his project of a new fort on the strait to the Secretary of State Pontchartrain; Frontenac requested that he be promoted to lieutenant commander.
 However, Canadian notables strongly opposed the project which, they believed, would lead to the ruin of Quebec and Montreal.
 Only in 1699 did Cadillac get the support of Pontchartrain to implant the new fort; this was authorized in 1700 by the king, who entrusted its command to Cadillac.

 Le Détroit (1701–1710)

 On July 24, 1701, Antoine de La Mothe-Cadillac founded Fort Pontchartrain and the parish of Sainte-Anne on the straits ("le détroit " in French).
 He was helped by Alphonse de Tonti.
 Their wives joined them in October.
-In 1702, Cadillac went back to Quebec to request the monopoly of all fur-trading activities and the transfer to his authority of the Amerindian tribes in the area of the straits.
+In 1702, Cadillac went back to Quebec to request the monopoly of all fur-trading activities and the transfer to his authority of the American tribes in the area of the straits.
 He became a shareholder in the "Company of the Colony."
 After return to the straits, he helped in welcoming and settling the native tribes formerly installed at Michillimakinac.

 A fire devastated Fort Pontchartrain in 1703.
 This disaster destroyed all the registers and records.
 Cadillac was recalled to Quebec in 1704 to face charges of trafficking in alcohol and furs.
 Although he was imprisoned as a preventive measure for a few months, his name was cleared in 1705.
 The king guaranteed him all his titles and granted him the fur-trading monopoly he sought.
 Two years later, Cadillac was charged with multiple counts of abuse of authority; Pontchartrain appointed a representative, Daigremont, to investigate.
 He formulated an indictment against Cadillac in 1708.

 In 1709, the troops stationed on the straits were given the order to return to Montreal.
 In 1710, the king named Cadillac governor of La Louisiane, the expansive Louisiana (New France) territory, and ordered him to take up his duties immediately, traveling via the Mississippi River.